lorin/booknotes/Drift-Into-Failure.md

 situational indications, operational pressures, and organizational norms existing at the time.

+In systems, people make "good enough" decisions based on their local view of the world.
+Because of the interconnectedness of systems, these decisions can have unforeseen consequences.

 Systems thinking is about relationships, not parts

 Five concepts that characterize drift: